 If you are ready to get the word out about your business, one of the steps that you need to do is to select the right advertising medium where you will promote your small business.
 Today, the good news is that technology has paved the way for the availability of more advertising options that one can choose to go for.
 You can even have a mix of two options or work through the one that you know will best be favorable for the type of business that you have.

 For a small business, every dollar is precious.
 Small businesses do not advertise for the sake of advertising.
 Instead, they want to get the most return for their investment.
 Here, you also have numerous advertising options that work to be friendlier for your budget.
 If you are wondering how to start a business and the cost Nowloan released a very informative article with all your answers.
-Your advertising campaign should translate to greater sales, more profits and healthier bottom line.
+Your advertising campaign should translate to greater sales, more profits, and a healthier bottom line.
 That way, you can end up satisfied that all of the efforts and resources you placed into advertising all prove and end up being worth it.

 While there are a number of venues where you can promote your business, you need to ask three important questions:

 - Where are my target buyers?

 - What is the best medium to reach them?

 - Can I afford to launch an effective campaign using this medium?

 An important step to developing your sales and marketing plan is to select the right media to send out your message.
 There are no hard-and-fast rules as to which media is better.
 The right media for one business may be wrong for another.
 The choice here really boils down to your preference.
 Then, it also matters how well (or how bad) an advertising medium may be, for the type of business that you have.

 >> RELATED: The Truth about the Different Types of Advertising

 Below are the relative advantages and disadvantages of the various advertising medium used by small businesses: